Bromeliad Care: How To Grow Bromeliad Plants

 Should I Use Bromeliad Fertilizer?

-Bromeliads are very low care plants, and don’t really need fertilizer; however, you can enhance the performance of your plants by giving them light feedings from time to time.
-When you grow bromeliads in a nursery they usually get both a slow-release fertilizer and liquid food as well.
+Bromeliads are very low-care plants and don’t really need fertilizer; however, you can enhance the performance of your plants by giving them light feedings from time to time.
+When you grow bromeliads in a nursery, they usually get both slow-release fertilizer and liquid food.

 Bromeliad plants respond very well to liquid water-soluble fertilizer applications.
-This extra nourishment will make the foliage a little bit more attractive and will encourage flower production.
+This extra nourishment will make the foliage a little more attractive and encourage flower production.

 If you click this link and make a purchase, we earn a commission at no additional cost to you.